Prosp3r/pexservice/README.md

 While these instructions may work on other linux server types, I specify Ubuntu because the process has been thoroughly tested on Ubuntu(8+) linux servers.

-##
-.
-Using the fibonacci sequence challenge as example workload, pex service will carry out thousands of calculations, persists or store the results as it goes and in the case of a crash, recover, and start from where it stoped.

-* This API has five end points
-  - /current
-  - /next
-  - /previous
-  - /reset
-  - /
-  Each end point will return the curresponding fibonacci sequence for the current entry position

 ## Installation

 To setup as user ubuntu